IOITJ/azd-litellm/README.md

 ![Diagram of Azure Resources provisioned with this template](assets/architecture.png)

+In addition to deploying Azure Resources to host LiteLLM, this template includes a `DOCKERFILE` that builds a LiteLLM docker container that builds the LiteLLM proxy server with Admin UI using Python from the `litellm` pip package.

 ## Azure Resources

 These are the Azure resources that are deployed with this template: